London terror attack: UK wakes up to another day of mourning

 Witnesses at the Elliot restaurant in Borough Market described seeing large groups of people running up the street -- as it became apparent an attack was underway.

 "Someone said, 'What is going on?' and one of the people running said, 'There is a man with a knife up there and he is coming this way.'
-There was complete panic as everyone ran to the back of the restaurant and crouched down trying to hide themselves from view," the witness said.
+There was complete panic as everyone ran to the back of the restaurant and crouched down trying to hide themselves from view," one witness told CNN.

-"A man suddenly appeared in the restaurant with a massive knife -- some people in the restaurant believe there may have been another man -- but it was so chaotic it was hard to tell," the witness said.

-The knife-wielding man stabbed a waitress, who was hiding behind a partition, in the neck and stabbed a man in the back before running out of the restaurant, the witness said.
+"A man suddenly appeared in the restaurant with a massive knife ... (he) stabbed a waitress, who was hiding behind a partition, in the neck and stabbed a man in the back before running out of the restaurant," the witness added.

-Another witness said a masked man entered El Pastor restaurant and slashed a woman in the side with a knife.
+Another witness said a masked man entered the nearby El Pastor restaurant and slashed a woman in the side with a knife.

-Jack Applebee, who owns a restaurant a block away from Elliot's, said he was standing outside when people came running down the street.
+Jack Applebee, who owns a restaurant one block away from Elliot's restaurant, said he was standing outside when people came running down the street.
 A girl said, "They're stabbing everyone."

 Applebee told his customers to go to the back of the restaurant.
 He said he started to pull down his shutters and turned around to see three men standing outside, one holding a machete.

-The men just looked at the people in the restaurant and Applebee said he didn't know what to do.
-The men went down the street, so Applebee and a colleague pulled down the shutters.
+The men just looked at the people in the restaurant said Applebee, who at that point was unsure what to do.
+After a brief pause, the men continued down the street, at which point Applebee and a colleague pulled down the shutters.
 Five minutes later they heard gunshots.

-They went to the staff room upstairs where they heard more gunshots.
 About 90 minutes later, police evacuated the restaurant, he said.

 Police activity spread throughout the Borough Market area.
 Officers rushed into the nearby Katzenjammers bar and ordered people to sit on the floor, patron Paul Connell told CNN.

-"The police were absolutely brilliant, they came in and explained the situation," he said. " Armed police came in.
+"The police were absolutely brilliant, they came in and explained the situation," said Connell. " Armed police came in.
 They told us to remain on the floor but to stay calm.
 We were eventually led out of the bar and some kind people working in a hotel let us come in to use the bathroom and to give us water."

 Official reaction

-During a press conference in the early hours of Sunday morning, Britain's most senior counter terrorism officer, Metropolitan Police Assistant Commissioner for Specialist Operations, Mark Rowley, praised efforts by police in confronting the attack: '"At 22:08 yesterday evening we began to receive reports that a vehicle had struck pedestrians on London Bridge.
+During a press conference in the early hours of Sunday morning, the UK's most senior counter terrorism officer, Metropolitan Police Assistant Commissioner for Specialist Operations, Mark Rowley, praised efforts by police in confronting the attack: "At 22:08 yesterday evening we began to receive reports that a vehicle had struck pedestrians on London Bridge.
 The vehicle continued to drive from London Bridge to Borough Market."

 "Armed officers responded very quickly and bravely, confronting three male suspects who were shot and killed in Borough Market.
 The suspects had been confronted and shot by the police within eight minutes of the first call."